-I believe animals are people too.
+I believe animals are the best kind of family,

 When I was young, I went to choose a yellow Labrador Retriever with my mom.
 We named him Tin Tin (named after Les Aventures de Tin Tin); he was one of the most patient, kind, + trusting people I've known.
 I was an only child and was so fortunate to have grown up with him.
 He taught me how to love a dog, and how to be loved by one.